George Sherrill: Baltimore Orioles

 On February 8, 2008, Sherrill was traded to the Baltimore Orioles along with Adam Jones and minor league pitchers Kam Mickolio, Chris Tillman, and Tony Butler, for Orioles left-hander Érik Bédard.
-On March 18, 2008, Sherrill was named the closer for the Orioles.
+On March 18, Sherrill was named the closer for the Orioles.

-On July 6, 2008, Sherrill was named as one of the closing pitchers to represent the American League in the 2008 All-Star Game.
-In his first All-Star game appearance, Sherrill struck out two batters and gave up one hit over 21/3 innings.
+On July 6, 2008, Sherrill was selected to represent the American League in the All-Star Game.
+In his only All-Star Game appearance, Sherrill struck out two batters and gave up one hit over 21/3 innings.
 He pitched part of the 12th, and all of the 13th and 14th innings in the record-setting 15 inning game.

 Sherrill signed a one-year, $2.75 million contract with the Orioles for the 2009 season.
 He had a 2.40 ERA in 42 appearances for the Orioles, including 20 saves over the first half of 2009.

 Los Angeles Dodgers

-On July 30, 2009, Sherrill was traded to the Los Angeles Dodgers for two prospects: third baseman Josh Bell and pitcher Steve Johnson.
-The next night, he struck out the side against the Atlanta Braves in his debut.
+On July 30, 2009, Sherrill was traded to the Los Angeles Dodgers for two prospects, third baseman Josh Bell and pitcher Steve Johnson.
+The next night, Sherrill struck out the side against the Atlanta Braves in his debut.
 He appeared in 30 games for the Dodgers, finishing with an 0.65 ERA and 22 strikeouts.

 Sherrill struggled in 2010 to the point where he was once put on outright waivers, though he refused a minor league assignment and remained on the Dodgers' roster the full season.
-He appeared in 65 games with the Dodgers in 2010 with a 6.69 ERA, the highest total in his Major League career.
+He appeared in 65 games with the Dodgers in 2010 with a 6.69 ERA, the highest total in his major league career.
+On August 10, Sherrill had the first plate appearance of his career.
+Sherrill, who did not bat in college and never took batting practice until being traded to the Dodgers, drew a walk from J. C. Romero without taking the bat off his shoulder.
 On December 2, 2010, the Dodgers chose not to offer him a new contract, and he became a free agent.

 Atlanta Braves

 On December 8, 2010, Sherrill signed a one-year contract with the Atlanta Braves for $1.2 million.
 During the regular season, Sherrill made 51 appearances out of the Braves' bullpen, totaling 36 innings pitched.
-His final statistics for the season included a 3–1 win–loss record with a 3.00 ERA.
+He had a 3–1 record with a 3.00 ERA.

-Second stint with the Seattle Mariners
+Seattle Mariners (second stint)

 On December 17, 2011, Sherrill agreed to a one-year contract worth $1.1 million to return to the Mariners.
 The deal became official on December 30.
 After appearing in two games and giving up four runs, on Sherrill was placed on the 15-day disabled list with a strained flexor bundle in his left elbow.
 After undergoing Tommy John surgery, Sherrill missed the remainder of the 2012 season.

 Kansas City Royals

 On December 11, 2012, the Kansas City Royals signed Sherrill to a minor league contract.
-Sherrill pitched for the Omaha Storm Chasers of the PCL, but was released on June 28, 2013.
+He pitched for the Omaha Storm Chasers of the PCL but was released on June 28, 2013.
 In 21 appearances, he was 0–1 with a 6.23 ERA and 30 strikeouts.